dariusrichardson55/Security-Information-and-Event-Management-Splunk/README.md

 <b><h1>Create a Splunk account</h1></b>

-<p>First Splunk account.
-This will be used to login to Splunk Cloud Platform.</p>
+<p>Create the Splunk account, the instructions to create the account will be on the website.
+Note that this account will be used to login to Splunk Cloud Platform.</p>

 <ul>
   <li> <a href="https://www.splunk.com/en_us/download/splunk-enterprise.html">Splunk Enterprise</li></a>